Marco Zimmerling

 - Kai Geissdoerfer and Marco Zimmerling.
 Bootstrapping Battery-free Wireless Networks: Efficient Neighbor Discovery and Synchronization in the Face of Intermittency.
 In Proceedings of the 18th USENIX Symposium on Networked Systems Design and Implementation (NSDI), Online, April 2021.

 - Dominik Baumann, Fabian Mager, Ulf Wetzker, Lothar Thiele, Marco Zimmerling, and Sebastian Trimpe.
 Wireless Control for Smart Manufacturing: Recent Approaches and Open Challenges.
 Proceedings of the IEEE.
-To appear.
+Volume 109, Issue 4.
+April 2021.

 - Marco Zimmerling, Luca Mottola, and Silvia Santini.
 Synchronous Transmissions in Low-Power Wireless: A Survey of Communication Protocols and Network Services.
 ACM Computing Surveys.
 Volume 53, Issue 6.
 December 2020.